惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 That post has been viewed more than 1,300,000 times, according to stats on the social media platform X.

-“An Irish farmer attempted to gain access to his own farm land was greeted by imported Africans acting as security stopping him,” Hermann Kelly, leader of the far-right Irish Freedom Party, wrote in a 22 May post on X, viewed 113,100 times.
+“An Irishman tries to access his own land to cut turf, but the State’s Bord na Móna brings in a small foreign mercenary army to threaten and block him,” Hermann Kelly, leader of the far-right Irish Freedom Party, wrote in a 22 May post on X.

 “Muslim Paramilitary Seize Land From Irish Farmers,” reads a 26 May post from American conspiracy theorist Alex Jones.
 “This Is All Part Of A Larger Globalist Plan Being Deployed Across The West!”